Maman08/Bounty-Dispenser/README.md

 - **Tailwind CSS**: A utility-first CSS framework for building custom designs without writing custom CSS.
 - **Thirdweb**: A framework for integrating Web3 and blockchain technologies in a decentralized way.

-### Blockchain:
-- **Ethereum**: Used for creating and managing smart contracts that handle bounty allocations and payouts securely.

-### Database:
-- **PostgreSQL**: A relational database used to store user data, bounties, and project information.

 ## Installation